Ikwerre language

 Ikwerre (Iwhuruohna) is a language spoken primarily by the Ikwerre people, who inhabit certain areas of Rivers State, Nigeria.

 Classification

-The Ikwerre language is a member of the Volta-Niger branch of Niger-Congo family of languages.
+The Ikwerre language is an Igboid language of the Volta-Niger branch of Niger-Congo family of languages.
 Based on lexicostatistical analysis, Kay Williamson first asserted that the Ikwerre, Ekpeye, and Ogba, languages belonged to the same language cluster, and were not dialects.
 After subsequent studies and more research by both Williamson and Roger Blench, it was concluded that lexical similar languages like Ikwerre, Ogba, Igbo and Ekpeye form a "language cluster" and that they are somewhat mutually intelligible.

+Dialects

+Alerechi (2018) states that there are 24 divergent dialects.
+Those starred (*) below are only provided with their abbreviations: